Glottography/tutorials/glottocodes/index.md

 # Finding Glottocodes

 In this tutorial, we will find the Glottocodes for the language areas shown on the Alor-Pantar map (Schapper, 2020).
-We georeferenced the map in the [Georeferencing tutorial](../georeferencing/index.md), digitised the language areas in the [Digitising tutorial](../digitising/index.md) and recorded attributes and metadata in the tutorial on [Attributes and Metadata](../metadata/index.md).
+We georeferenced the map in the [Georeferencing tutorial](../georeferencing/index.md), digitised the language areas in the [Digitising tutorial](../digitising/index.md) and recorded attributes and metadata in the [Attributes and Metadata tutorial](../metadata/index.md).

+## Requirements

+**Software:** [Python 3](https://www.python.org/) is a high-level free and open-source programming language.
+This tutorial uses version 3.12 with the `guess_glottocode` package installed.
+For installation instructions, see below.

+**Data:** A GeoPackage file containing the language polygons (see the [Digitising tutorial](../digitising/index.md)) and attributes (see the [Attributes and Metadata tutorial](../attributes/index.md)).
+The Alor–Pantar language polygons, including attribute data, can be downloaded [here](../digitising/out/schapper2020papuan.gpkg).
+Note that this file already includes a `glottocode` column, which we will ignore for the purposes of this tutorial.

+**API keys:** The `guess_glottocode` package sends requests to a large language model (LLM) provider to find Glottocodes.
+Currently supported providers are [Google Gemini](https://aistudio.google.com/apikey) and [Anthropic]((https://console.anthropic.com/settings/keys)).
+To use either service, you must first create an API key from the provider (see below).

+## What is a Glottocode?

 Glottocodes are unique identifiers for languages, dialects, and language families, maintained by [Glottolog](https://glottolog.org).
 The simplest way to find a Glottocode is to look it up manually: